24th May 2026

 What are the Different Types of Procedures, including Deep Plane Facelift?

-The deep plane facelift has firmly established itself as the gold standard in facial rejuvenation for 2026, thanks to its ability to deliver exceptionally natural looking results that stand the test of time.
-Unlike traditional facelift techniques that primarily tighten the skin, the deep plane facelift goes further by targeting the deeper facial structures and releasing key retaining ligaments.
-This advanced surgical technique allows experienced facial plastic surgeons to reposition soft tissue and restore youthful facial contours, addressing the root causes of facial ageing rather than just the surface symptoms.
+The deep plane facelift is considered the gold standard in facial rejuvenation for 2026.
+Generally our surgeons recommend this facelift for more extensive facial ageing including the neck.
+Unlike traditional facelift techniques that primarily tighten the skin, the deep plane facelift goes further by targeting the deeper facial structures inclusing the SMAS and releasing key retaining ligaments along with repositioning facial tissue and fat pads.

-A Vertical Restore facelift focuses on natural-looking rejuvenation on facial contours with lasting results through vertical lifting of deep facial tissues.
-Using advanced surgical techniques, the Vertical Restore facelift works to minimise scarring.
-It can last up to 10-15 years however you need to follow a healthy lifestyle.
-Ask about a Vertical Restore, we are here to help.
+A Vertical Restore facelift achieves natural-looking rejuvenation with long lasting results through a vertical lifting of the deep facial tissues.
+At Kensington Medical we use advanced surgical techniques, similar to a deep plane facelift technique to achieve this result .
+It can last up to 10-15 years.

-This option is the least invasive, and the incisions are made near your ear.
-As a less extensive surgery compared to traditional facelifts, it is ideal for those seeking subtle improvements with minimal intervention.
-Candidates for the mini facelift should be in good health, and their goal should be a subtle improvement in the way they look.
-This procedure is best for minimal sagging around your cheeks or jowls.
+The mini facelift is the least invasive.
+The discreet incisions are made near your ear.
+It is a good choice for those seeking subtle improvements with minimal intervention.
+The mini facelift will not help more comprehensive sagging including the neck.
+This procedure targets minimal sagging around your cheeks or jowls.

 Non-surgical Facelift Options in 2026